 - $195,000 received prior to settlement solely for the cost of a new handicap-accessible home for an ironworker who became wheelchair-bound after a fall at a construction site.
 In addition, a fully handicap-accessible van was obtained for the individual at the expense of the insurance company.

 - $190,000 received for a union electrician who sustained a tendon and nerve injury to his thumb.

 - $125,000 in penalties and fees on behalf of an ironworker who injured his lower back at work and whose employer improperly denied the claim.

 - Prevailed against the workers’ compensation insurance carrier which had denied the claim of a painter injured when a scissors lift toppled.
-Although, as owner of the painting firm, the injured party had opted out of Workers’ Compensation insurance coverage.
-We proved that in the performance of his duties he was acting as a covered employee, not as the owner who had opted out.
+However, as the owner of the painting firm, the injured party had opted out of Workers’ Compensation insurance coverage.
+We proved that in the performance of his duties, he was acting as a covered employee, not as the owner who had opted out.